 - 20. Recital 9 of the PD Regulation defines a 'significant gross change' as a variation of more than 25% relative to one or more indicators of the size of the issuer's business, in the situation of an issuer due to a particular transaction, with the exception of those situations where merger accounting is required. - 21.
-ESMA has guidance on pro forma financial information in the ESMA Recommendations, which will be taken into account by the FCA in determining whether an issuer has complied with the PD Regulation. - 22.
-Common supervisory approaches and practices towards the preparation of pro forma financial information are included in the ESMA publication, Questions and Answers, Prospectuses (ESMA Q&A).
-This publication includes confirmation that an issuer can voluntarily include pro forma financial information in a prospectus and that such voluntary pro forma financial information must be prepared according to Annex II. - 23.
+ESMA has provided guidance on pro forma financial information in ESMA Recommendations, which will be taken into account by the FCA in determining whether an issuer has complied with the PD Regulation. - 22.
+Common supervisory approaches and practices towards the preparation of pro forma financial information are included in ESMA Q&A. This publication includes confirmation that an issuer can voluntarily include pro forma financial information in a prospectus and that such voluntary pro forma financial information must be prepared according to Annex II. - 23.
 The term 'transaction' covers both a transaction which has already occurred and a proposed transaction which has not yet taken place but where the issuer has made a significant commitment, such as a significant financial commitment.2 A transaction which has already occurred will include one which has occurred since the beginning of the most recently completed financial period for which historical financial information has been published. - 24.
 For the purposes of interpreting Annex I, Item 20.2, the FCA has clarified that a transaction is restricted to an acquisition or disposal.
 Other events, such as equity or debt raisings, are not in themselves significant gross changes.
-The UKLA Technical Note 633.1 Pro forma financial information, published for consultation by the FCA in August 2014, provides further guidance on what constitutes a significant gross change and on when pro forma financial information is required and when it is voluntary.
-Where pro forma information is required in a prospectus because a significant gross change has occurred, it must deal with the effect on assets and liabilities and earnings, which would generally mean that a net asset statement and statement of profit or loss would be presented.
-If there is no significant gross change and pro forma financial information is presented voluntarily in a prospectus or circular, it may only deal with assets and liabilities but is still required to comply with Annex II of the PD Regulation.
+UKLA Technical Note 633.1 Pro forma financial information, published by the FCA in March 2015, provides further guidance on what constitutes significant gross change, when pro forma financial information is required and when it is voluntary, and the type of information to which Annex II applies.
+Where pro forma information is required in a prospectus because a significant gross change has occurred, it must deal with the effect on assets and liabilities and earnings, which would generally mean that a net assets statement and statement of profit or loss would be presented.
+If there is no significant change and pro forma financial information is presented voluntarily in a prospectus or circular, it is not required to include both a pro forma net assets statement and a pro forma income statement but is still required to comply with Annex II of the PD Regulation.